leruce/iCJS/README.md

 Toks: Need to Work On (Hardish/ more tedious) 11/11

+Need to write it from scratch.

 Engine: Need to Work On (Need to finish other first) 11/25

+Need to determine LinkedHashMap function in c++

 Prog: Need to Work On (Need to finish the other first) 11/25

+Do not need 40% of the code.
+Splitolater/customer/streamsupport removed

 ObStack: Done (Vector provide all the functions ie pop_back/push_back/back)